Masta Ace: 2001–present

 In 2007, Masta Ace had a track included on the Official Joints mixtape, a compilation of previously unreleased tracks by various NYC rappers.

 In 2009, Masta Ace joined forces with Boston rapper Ed O.G. to release Arts & Entertainment which was released on November 3, 2009.
 Arts & Entertainment got shortened to A&E which resulted in the cable TV channel A&E asking Masta and Edo to remove the symbol from their original album artwork.
 The albums already printed have been sold at live shows following the release of the record.

 In 2011 and in 2012 he coached high school football for the Irvington Blue Knights in NJ.

 In 2012, Masta Ace released MA Doom: Son Of Yvonne, produced entirely by MF Doom.
 In an interview, Ace explained that he devised the Son of Yvonne album to express things he had been unable to say to his mother before she died.

 In January 2014, Masta Ace reunited with Stricklin, Wordsworth and Punchline as eMC, signing a record deal with Penalty Entertainment and Sony Red.
 They're expected to release an EP in April 2014, followed by a sophomore LP due out in early 2015.
 Punchline left the group in October 2014.

 Later in 2014, it was announced that Masta Ace signed to M3 Records/Penalty Entertainment for his next solo album, The Falling Season.
 This album was ultimately released in 2016.
 In 2016, Masta Ace was interviewed by Ryan Maxwell for Hip-Hop Kings.
 The interview spoke in depth about the Disposable Arts re-issue, and the documentary which celebrated 20 years of the album.
 At the end of the interview, Masta Ace also confirmed he has begun filming another documentary for his critically acclaimed album "A Long Hot Summer".

 The producer Marco Polo announced in 2018 that he was producing a new Masta Ace album, produced entirely by himself, to be titled A Breukelen Story; this album was released on November 9, 2018.
+In June 2024, Masta Ace and Marco Polo's "P.P.E." was nominated for the Hollywood Independent Music Awards in the Adult Contemporary Hip Hop category.